richardhenyash/artofnht/README.md

 * The [Formspree](https://help.formspree.io/hc/en-us) form submission message can be customised to improve the user experience, however this requires a payed account with [Formspree](https://help.formspree.io/hc/en-us).
 This may be considered for implementation in the future, as the free service provided by [Formspree](https://help.formspree.io/hc/en-us) is limited to 50 contact messages per month.
 Another future development option would be to submit the contact form via [php](https://www.php.net/).
-It is not possible to deploy [php](https://www.php.net/) on a site hosted by [GitHub](https://github.com/) pages, so the site would need to be moved to another provider that supports [php](https://www.php.net/) in order to implement this.
+It is not possible to deploy [php](https://www.php.net/) on a site hosted by [GitHub](https://github.com/) pages, so the site would need to be moved to another hosting provider that supports [php](https://www.php.net/) in order to implement this.
 * Subscribe feature on contact form - this may be implemented in the future if the artist decides to launch a web marketing campaign.
 * Links to social media (dependant on artist being willing to join social media networks).